-An independent valuation firm in connection with a review of valuation policies and procedures.
+An unregistered investment adviser in connection with revisions to its whistleblower policies and procedures.

 A subject in DOJ and SEC investigations of potential violations of the Foreign Corrupt Practices Act.

-A witness in a high-profile federal public corruption trial.
+A witness in a high-profile federal public corruption trial (United States v.
+Menendez, et al.).

 Barrister, Edward Bennett Williams Inn of Court